Lamar County, Alabama

 Lamar County (formerly Jones County and Sanford County) is a county in the U.S. state of Alabama.
 As of the 2020 census, the population was 13,972.
 Its county seat is Vernon and it is a dry county.
-It is named in honor of Lucius Quintus Cincinnatus Lamar, a former member of both houses of the United States Congress from Mississippi.
+It is named in honor of Lucius Quintus Cincinnatus Lamar, a former Confederate officer and former member of both houses of the United States Congress from Mississippi.

 History

 Jones County, Alabama was established on February 4, 1867, with land taken from the southern part of Marion County and the western part of Fayette County.
 It was named for E. P. Jones of Fayette County, with its county seat in Vernon.
 This county was abolished on November 13, 1867.
 On October 8, 1868, the area was again organized into a county, but as Covington County had been renamed "Jones County" the same year (a change that lasted only a few months), the new county was named Sanford, in honor of H. C. Sanford of Cherokee County.
 On February 8, 1877, the county was renamed Lamar in honor of Congressman and Senator L.Q.C.
 Lamar of Mississippi.